Josverl/Connect-O365/README.md

 How to Install
 --------------

-Install to the *machine* by installing from an Admin elevated Powershell :
+Install to the *machine* by installing from an Admin elevated PowerShell :

 &gt;`Install-Script -Name Connect-O365`